Sincerely, Wasting Away

-Sincerely, Wasting Away is Diffuser's third album.
+Sincerely, Wasting Away is the third studio album by American rock band Diffuser.
 It was released on August 19, 2008 by Chamberlain Records.
+The title of the album come from the lyric "Yours sincerely, wasting away" from the 1967 song by The Beatles, "When I'm Sixty-Four".
 The band released the album after reuniting the group from its prior disbandment.